-Before I went to dental school and finished with a certificate in orthodontics, I studied mechanical engineering.
+Before I went to dental school and finished with a specialty certificate in orthodontics, I studied mechanical engineering.
 I worked in the aerospace industry for six years before returning to school.
 I like to think that I’m a "Smile Engineer," one who brings together the best of both my careers to create each patient’s best smile!

 I became a dentist in 1997 and spent the next two years in an orthodontic residency.
 I started practicing in Rhode Island in 1999, as one of five orthodontists in a very large practice.
 After three years, I realized I wanted to be my own boss and started looking for a practice to buy.
-I’m thrilled to have found what I was seeking in Plattsburgh and Saranac Lake!
+I’m thrilled to have found what I was seeking in Plattsburgh!

 Being an orthodontist is about helping people make lasting, positive changes in their lives.
 Having straight teeth improves a person’s oral and overall health.
 It also improves their self-esteem and gives them confidence, as they know they have an incredible smile.
 Best of all, their new smiles will last a lifetime!

 I am humbled by the trust patients place in me and take that responsibility seriously.
 I understand that people have their own desires, as well as clinical and personal concerns.
 I encourage patients to talk openly with me about what they need from care.
 Doing so gives me the best insight into how I can exceed their expectations and deliver the smile of their dreams.

 Education and Continuing Education

 - Bachelor of Science in Mechanical Engineering – Santa Clara University (four years)

-- Science classes to transition from mechanical engineering to dental school (one year) – Stanford University
+- Science courses to transition from mechanical engineering to dental school – Stanford University (one year)

 - Doctorate of Dental Medicine – Tufts University (four years)